tsnellgrove/dark_castle3/doc/to_do.md

 		- CANCEL: move 'introductin' to start_up() ???
 		- CANCEL: move 'score' to gs_class_def() ???

-- INPROC: Debug Mode
+- DONE: Debug Mode
 	- DONE: add debug boolean to state_dict in mk_def_pkl()
 	- DONE: add 1word debug command ('debug_poke53281,0') to one_word_dict
 	- DONE: create setter & getter for state_dict in gs_class_def()
 	- DONE: code for one_word_command that tells state and sets bool in cmd_exe()
 		- DONE: examample: "Debug Mode is now set to True"
-	- INPROC: use debug mode to change UI
+	- DONE: use debug mode to change UI
 		- DONE: investigate whether error text can be piped to std output => traceback import
 		- DONE: in interp(), if debug, set error source pre-fixes & print error to export
 		- DONE: move random errors back to static_gbl().descript_dict